 Have you studied previously?

 Before I attended SAE, I previously had done a certificate 3 in sports and recreation in high school thinking I’d be the coach one day.
 Even through high school I had done senior physical education and participated in most of all the sporting activities.
 However, at the time I was also very much inspired by filmmaking.
 Filmmaking that told stories about real life and films that told meaningful lessons about growth was inevitably pushed me towards pursuing film!
 Now I’m where I want to be – on the path to telling a story.

-What do you enjoy most about your discipline?
+What do you enjoy most about Film?